2019-paper-fun/dl3d-seminar/papers.md

 # Paper list

-Here is a preliminary list of papers that we will choose from to discuss in this class.
+This is the original full reading list that we used to select the papers we are reading in the class.
-If you are interested in reading a paper that is not on this list, don't worry, you'll get the opportunity to suggest it!

 | **Title** | **Approach** | **Domain** |
 |---|---|---|